Presage-Security/SmartSpectraExamples/README.md

 - **Live Vitals Preview**
   - Spins up `SmartSpectraVitalsProcessor.shared` once on appear, then lets you start/stop recordings without reinitialising the processor.
   - Uses `VitalsPlotsOverlay` to render pulse and breathing rate traces in real time while the camera feed fills the background.
+  - `VitalsTracePlotView` extends the most recent sample between SDK updates so the charts stay responsive.

 - **Pulse Capture Form**
   - `PulseFormExampleView` owns the read-only field and launches a capture sheet.